HL7/davinci-dtr/input/pagecontent/specification.md

 * The DTR app will hit an operation endpoint on the payer (likely similar to that used internally by the CRD service) passing the order and coverage to determine the DTR ruleset.

 <div markdown="1" class="notebox">
- <b>NOTE:</b>&nbsp;&nbsp;this operation will not have a token allowing the payer to access any information other than what's in the order.
+ <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;this operation will not have a token allowing the payer to access any information other than what's in the order.
 This means that the ruleset will often be broader (i.e., more questions and more questionnaire logic) than when the ruleset is determined within CRD.
 </div>

 #### Starting a New Session